 You can also drizzle a few drops of lime or lemon juice on top along with ginger julienne on the palak paneer.

-Stir and serve it hot with some rotis.
-It also goes very well with indian breads like tandoori roti, chapatis, phulkas, parathas or naan.
+Stir and serve palak paneer hot with some roti.
+It also goes very well with Indian breads like tandoori roti, phulka, paratha or naan.

-Being a versatile dish, it also accompanies rice dishes from the indian cuisine like cumin rice, veg pulao, ghee rice and even a simple steamed rice very well.
+Being a versatile dish, it also accompanies rice dishes from the indian cuisine like cumin rice, vegetable pulao, ghee rice, saffron rice and even a simple steamed rice very well.

-The paneer or tofu cubes can also be lightly fried and then added to the curry.
+Pan-frying paneer: The paneer or tofu cubes can also be lightly fried and then added to the spinach sauce.
 In this case, you don't need to cook the paneer or tofu in the gravy as when frying they are already cooked.

-Use fresh paneer or better to use homemade paneer.
+Paneer: Use fresh and soft paneer or better to use homemade paneer.
+For packaged paneer or frozen paneer follow the instructions written on the pack.

-Kasuri methi (dry fenugreek leaves) and asafoetida (hing)can be skipped if you do not have these.
+Optional ingredients: Kasuri methi (dry fenugreek leaves) and asafoetida (hing) can be skipped if you do not have these.